 You're likely to need separate add-ons for things like golf cover, winter sports cover or items taken abroad for a wedding.

 What are travel insurance single item limits?
 What are valuables limits?

 First of all, insurers consider two types of possession you might take with you.
-The first is a 'valuable' - typically the items that thieves consider the most attractive such as photography, video, audio and laptop equipment, mobile phones, jewellery and watches.
+The first is a 'valuable' - typically the items that thieves consider the most attractive such as photography or video equipment, mobile phones, jewellery and watches.
 Each insurer has their own precise definition.

-The second would be simple 'items' - things that may still be worth something but aren't included under their definition of a valuable as above.
+The second would be simple 'single items or articles' - things that may still be worth something but aren't included under their definition of a valuable as above.